Many Iranian expats in California have doubts about nuclear deal

 Similar to the anti-Castro Cuban community in Florida, many Iranian expatriates advocate for the overthrow of their home-country’s government, said Reza Aslan, a religious studies scholar at the University of California, Riverside.

-“The anger, the hatred, that many older Iranians have toward the regime … tends to overshadow the hope for their country getting back to a full, prosperous life,” he said.
+“The anger, the hatred, that many older Iranians have towards the regime … tends to overshadow the hope for their country getting back to a full, prosperous life,” he said.

 While Iranians living abroad keep a close watch on news reports of their native country, understanding the conditions that families are facing back home can be difficult, said Aslan.